 Tan Dinh Area in the past

 Tan Dinh was an important place in the hub of Saigon – “The Pearl of the Far East”.
-In 1960s and 1970s, people came to Tan Dinh to buy famous French coffee such as Jean Martin, Meilleur Gout coffee.
+In the 1960s and 1970s, people came to Tan Dinh to buy famous French coffee such as Jean Martin, Meilleur Gout coffee.
 Stylish men and women came to this area to order custom shoes at Trinh Shoes on Hai Ba Trung street – the main road in Tan Dinh area.
 Through the years, the shop has become a retail store which sell luxury brands.
-Opened in 1950, “Cam Hang Bac – Hanoi” medicine store (also called Nhan Phong Duong medicine store) was famous for pediatric aphthous ulcers treatment.
+Opened in 1950, “Cam Hang Bac – Hanoi” medicine store (also called Nhan Phong Duong medicine store) was famous for pediatric aphthous ulcer treatment.
 The old house of the store with tile roof was replaced by a modern house.

 Tan Dinh Market in the past